TCGHollowHaven/hollowbridge-site/README.md

 # Hollow Bridge Site

-Official website and landing page for Hollow Bridge, a creator-focused live stream automation app for Twitch and TikTok.
+Official website and landing page for Hollow Bridge, a creator-focused live stream automation app for Twitch and TikTok(with YouTube support planned).

 ## Cloudflare Workers deploy settings